 The UN soldiers hesitated.
 Phil made eye contact with his team and shook his head.
 The armed escort continued to glance back as they ushered Phil into their vehicle.

 “What about our fuckin’ boss?’
-Dave said, stepping forward, his rifle across his body.
+Dave stepped forward, his rifle across his body.

-“Well,” Dave said as the officer turned and went inside, “I reckon we should go after that Toyota and spring Phil from those fuckin’ UN gorillas.”
+“Well,” Dave said as the officer turned and went inside, “I reckon we should go after the Toyota and spring Phil from those fuckin’ UN gorillas.”

-“No point mate,” Viking said, “we’d only end up joining him.
-You saw his blank expression.
-He knows how we feel an’ he’d want us to do the right thing.”
+“No point mate,” Viking said.
+“We’d end up joining him, and you saw his blank expression.
+He’d want us to do the right thing.”

 “Which fuckin’ is?”
-Dave said, his brow furrowed and eyes squinting.
+Dave said, his brow furrowed and eyes squinted.

-“We shut the fuck up,” Viking said.
-“We let the head shed deal with it when we get back to Hereford.”
-He turned to look at the departing UN vehicle.
+“We shut the fuck up.”
+Viking shook his head.
+“We let the head-shed deal with it when we get back to Hereford.”
+He turned to stare at the departing UN vehicle.
 “Phil will be fine.”